|

 presentations together, you'll know how "samey"

+you can get.
 And, if like me, you have to sit through

 many of other people's presentations, you'll know how "samey"